mrshetab/ROBUSfT/README.md

 ```

 The texture-maps for both examples can be found in the folder `Texturemaps`.
 The texturemap for the template with regular mesh is a Spiderman poster.
 A 6x10 mesh will be created for this case.
 As for the template with a nonrectangular shape and an irregular mesh, a shoe sole is chosen.
 Generally in these cases, the texturemap of the object should be placed in the center of a totally white image as it is done for the shoe sole.
-The
+The member function build_template will separate the textured section and generate a triangular mesh there.

 ### Using ROBUSfT as third party